cristisulighetean/ELEC-E8408-Hinking-Watch/docs/maintainer.md

 #### Connecting to the Hub
 The maintainer can connect to the Hub via the `ssh` service using the credentials provided by the user.

+After connecting via `ssh`, the maintainer needs to stop by rebooting the Hub with

+    sudo reboot now

+And then reconnect via `ssh` and perform the following command

+    cd ELEC-E8408-Hinking-Watch-/
+    git pull
+    chmod +x startup.sh
+    sudo ./startuphub.sh

+After performing the previous step, the maintainer can end the `ssh` session by typing `exit` in the terminal.

 ## Test plan